Jyotichheti2/jyotichhetri2.github.io/icmp-flood-analysis.md

 ## NIST Framework Analysis
 ### 1. Identify
-* **Incident:** Employees reported network service failures. [cite_start]A network sniffing test identified a flood of ICMP pings, confirming a **DDoS attack**.
+* **Incident:** Employees reported network service failures.
+A network sniffing test identified a flood of ICMP pings, confirming a **DDoS attack**.

 ### 2. Protect
-* [cite_start]**Technical Controls:** Configured the Firewall and **IPS** to limit ICMP traffic and block malicious source IP addresses.
+*  **Technical Controls:** Configured the Firewall and **IPS** to limit ICMP traffic and block malicious source IP addresses.
-* [cite_start]**Operational Controls:** Trained team members on secure data practices, including **MFA**, VPN usage, and credential management.
+*  **Operational Controls:** Trained team members on secure data practices, including **MFA**, VPN usage, and credential management.

 ### 3. Detect
-* [cite_start]**Vulnerability Management:** Implemented continuous network sniffing tests and deployed an **IDS** to identify suspicious traffic patterns and vulnerabilities.
+*  **Vulnerability Management:** Implemented continuous network sniffing tests and deployed an **IDS** to identify suspicious traffic patterns and vulnerabilities.

 ### 4. Respond
-* [cite_start]**Containment & Remediation:** Stopped non-essential services, configured the IPS to block insecure protocols, and recorded the incident as a case study for future training.
+*  **Containment & Remediation:** Stopped non-essential services, configured the IPS to block insecure protocols, and recorded the incident as a case study for future training.

 ### 5. Recover
-* [cite_start]**Restoration:** Restored the system to the latest clean backup and increased the frequency of backup practices to minimize future data loss.
+*  **Restoration:** Restored the system to the latest clean backup and increased the frequency of backup practices to minimize future data loss.

 ## 🛠 Tools & Skills Used
-* [cite_start]**Security Frameworks:** NIST Cybersecurity Framework.
+*  **Security Frameworks:** NIST Cybersecurity Framework.
-* [cite_start]**Network Security Tools:** Firewall configuration, IDS/IPS, and Network Sniffing.
+*  **Network Security Tools:** Firewall configuration, IDS/IPS, and Network Sniffing.
-* [cite_start]**Incident Response:** Threat identification, remediation, and post-mortem analysis.
+*  **Incident Response:** Threat identification, remediation, and post-mortem analysis.

 ## Impact
-This project demonstrates my ability to handle a high-pressure network security event by applying industry-standard frameworks. [cite_start]By implementing technical controls like IP verification and IDS filtering, the organization moved from a vulnerable state to a more resilient security posture.
+This project demonstrates my ability to handle a high-pressure network security event by applying industry-standard frameworks.
+By implementing technical controls like IP verification and IDS filtering, the organization moved from a vulnerable state to a more resilient security posture.